5 Tips From a College Essay Coach

 Looking for one-on-one support and other resources to help you or your child get into (or pay) for college?
 Click here!

-It should only take you about 5-10 words to tell “who” you admire.
-Then, the other 150+ words should show the readers “why” you admire that person.
+It should only take you about 5-10 words to tell who you admire.
+Then, the other 150+ words should show why you admire that person.
+Avoid the low-hanging fruit like historical figures or your parents, and instead, dig deeper.

 • What happened in that meaningful experience?